leeanncafferata/clio3-syllabus/source/schedule.md

     Norman Matloff, *The Art of R Programming: A Tour of Statistical Software Design* (No Starch Press, 2011) or of Hadley Wickham, *[Advanced R][]*.
--   Read Hadley Wickham, *ggplot2: Elegant Graphics for Data Analysis*, chs.
+-   Read Hadley Wickham, *ggplot2: Elegant Graphics for Data Analysis* (Springer, 2009), chs.
 1--5.
 For the theory behind ggplot, look at Leland Wilkinson, *The Grammar of Graphics*, 2nd ed.
 (Springer, 2005).
 You may find Winston Chang, *[R Graphics Cookbook][]*, appendix A, chs.
 1--4, a useful introduction to ggplot.
 -   Browse the [ggplot2 documentation][].

 ### Exercises